metal3-io/metal3-docs/docs/user-guide/src/bmo/provisioning.md

 **NOTE:** the special format value `live-iso` triggers a [live ISO provisioning](./live-iso.md) that works differently from a normal one.

+### Notes on checksums

+Unlike Ironic itself, Metal3 currently assumes the checksum algorithm to be MD5 when no `checksumType` value is provided.
+Since more secure algorithms, such as SHA256 or SHA512, are popular nowadays, care must be taken to provide the correct `checksumType`.
+The value of `auto` will make Ironic detect the checksum type from its length and will become the default in the next version of the BareMetalHost API.

+The `checksum` value can be provided either as a URL or as the hash value directly.
+Providing a URL is more convenient in case of public cloud images, but it provides a weaker defense against man-in-the-middle attacks.

 ## Deprovisioning